 “She had been murdered.
-A handyman was convicted based on DNA matching, then killed in jail, an awful scandal for my school.
-Jim was at StarHall when she died.
-They say he had a mental breakdown afterwards and left for a year, returning for graduation.”
+A handyman was convicted, then killed in jail, an awful scandal for my school.
+Jim was at StarHall at the time.
+They say he had a mental breakdown afterwards — he was very fond of this teacher — and left for a year.”

 “How did she die?”

-“David, could Jim have known something?
+“David, could Jim have known something about her death?
 He wasn’t eighteen years old yet.
-Any records may have been expunged.”
+Any records may be expunged.”

 “You sound worried?”

-“I didn’t have a choice with this deal.
+“I didn’t have a choice with this deal with him.
 The bank was getting ready to foreclose on the property otherwise.”

-Callie texted back a week later.
-“Please come for dinner Saturday evening.”
+Then Callie finally texted back, a week after he had reached out to her.
+“Please come for dinner this Saturday evening.”